 Chickenpox is transferred through direct person-to-person contact, usually through the air when you cough or sneeze.
-You can also catch the virus through contact with infected clothing or bedding.

 In most cases, you can diagnose chickenpox from its characteristic rash.
 If you have recently been in contact with anyone who has chickenpox this can help to confirm your diagnosis.
-If you have any doubt, or if you're pregnant or have a weakened immune system, see your GP for advice.

 There is no specific treatment for chickenpox and you will usually get better without any medicine.